How Anton Voroniuk teaches 1M students with HeyGen

 Anton now uses HeyGen for nearly every part of his content strategy, from Udemy courses and social media posts to webinars and online conference intros.
 He’s created several avatars, each with its own tone and use case: one formal, one active, and a main avatar that appears across all content.

-“That’s how I create my content from scratch in seconds,” Anton said.
-“It gives me the ability to produce fast, high-quality content, whether for courses or client work.”
+“That’s how I create my content in seconds from scratch,” Anton said.
+“It gives me the ability to make fast, high-quality content, whether for courses or client work.”

-He utilises HeyGen’s ability to produce multilingual videos, expanding the reach of his courses to global audiences.
-“I’ve used AI-generated instructors to deliver lessons in several languages,” Anton said.
-“It’s made my content far more accessible.”

 One of Anton’s favourite features is the ability to use HeyGen for short-form promos.
 With the URL-to-video tool, he can quickly turn course pages or podcast segments into clean, professional video highlights, which is perfect for social and email campaigns.

 While HeyGen handles the visuals, Anton leads the creative.
-He writes and refines the scripts himself, making sure they stay aligned with his teaching voice.
+He writes and refines the scripts himself, ensuring they stay aligned with his teaching voice.
 Then, with a few clicks, he generates a fully produced video using his digital twin.

-Behind the scenes, Anton and his team are also exploring HeyGen to build interactive avatars and automation-ready video formats.
-“We use it to slice up podcast content and repurpose it into shorter videos,” Anton said.
-“That kind of flexibility makes a big difference.”

-He still works with human editors for the finishing touches, but most of the production is now handled by AI.
-“HeyGen lets me focus on strategy, research and ideas,” Anton said.
-“It’s a creative unlock.”

 Since adopting HeyGen, Anton has seen significant improvements in both productivity and scalability: